davideganna/DataMorphers/README.md

 ## Storing and retrieving objects through `DataMorphersStorage`

-DataMorphers provides a Singleton-Based, In-Memory Key-Value Storage, called `DataMorphersStorage`.
+DataMorphers provides a Singleton-Based storage system, called `DataMorphersStorage`.

 This is a singleton-based, in-memory key-value storage designed for shared access across multiple modules in a Python application.
 It ensures that only one instance of the storage exists, maintaining a persistent cache across imports.